Brooklyn Dance Classes for Kids: 11 Studios for Ballet, Tap and Other Dance Lessons

 51 North 1st Street between Kent and Wythe Avenues

 Founded by choreographer Elizabeth Streb, who's known as the "Evel Knievel of dance," Streb hosts kids' classes in movement, acrobatics and aerial arts that go way beyond the usual dance offerings.
 In the Kid Action program, students are encouraged to test their limits by exploring impact, velocity and the defiance of gravity by trying cool stunts and dabbling in acrobatics.
 In Kid Fly, participants learn how to swing on the flying trapeze.
-There are also more specialized offerings aimed at specific ages like Baby Action and Teen Action.
+There are also more specialized offerings aimed at specific ages like Baby Action.